 Researchers use sound science to evaluate the safety and effectiveness of experimental fish medications.
 Results support FDA approval of the medications.More

 Looking for an excuse to visit Bozeman, Montana this summer?
 Then mark your calendars for June 18 - 22 to attend the 24th Annual U.S. Fish and Wildlife Service, Aquaculture Drug Approval Coordination Workshop being held in conjunction with the 59th Annual Western Fish Disease Workshop.
-A workshop schedule and hotel information is now available, with online registration coming soon.

 Don't miss out on the next issue of the AADAP Update.
 The Update is a monthly publication providing recent news and updates from the Aquatic Animal Drug Approval Partnership program and its partners.
 Please email to subscribe.